Scratch the Surface: Legacy

 Scratch the Surface is retrospectively described as a classic album.
 The album was inducted into the Decibel "Hall of Fame" in 2012, with writer Shawn Macomber calling it a "hardcore magnum opus" that transcended "the standards of any and all subsets of extreme music", as evidenced by covers of its songs by Napalm Death and Sepultura on the Sick of It All tribute album Our Impact Will Be Felt (2007).
 According to Mike Hill of Vice, Scratch the Surface "took NYHC worldwide" and turned Sick of It All into "the closest the hardcore scene has to a household name."
-Stephen Hill of Metal Hammer UK credited the album and the "Step Down" music video with helping expose hardcore to a wider audience, popularizing the genre and leading to its eventual mainstream acceptance.
+Stephen Hill of Metal Hammer UK credited the album and the "Step Down" music video with helping expose hardcore to a wider audience and giving the genre its "first momentous steps" to eventual mainstream acceptance.
 Raw listed it as one of the 90 essential albums of the 1990s (1995), whilst Terrorizer listed it as one of the 100 most important of the decade (2000).
 Kerrang! included Scratch the Surface in their "666 Albums You Must Hear Before You Die" list (2011); in 2018, the magazine called it one of the "defining albums" of New York Hardcore, alongside Built to Last.

 Chris Carrabba of Dashboard Confessional and Frank Turner both credited Scratch the Surface with introducing them to hardcore music.
 Chris Rawson of Walls of Jericho and Chad Gilbert of New Found Glory also cited it as an album that changed their lives.
 Davey Havok of AFI viewed the album as an "unparraleled classic" whose influence "reaches far beyond the hardcore scene".
 Alan Williamson of LostAlone listed it as one of his favourite albums.
 Al Barr of Dropkick Murphys and Ben Koller of Converge and Mutoid Man both considered Scratch the Surface to be one of the best hardcore albums of all time.
 Gallows bassist Stuart Gili-Ross called it the best hardcore album released after 1990 and "the best NYHC [album] of all time"; he also cited "Maladjusted" as the reason he "[wanted] to play bass in a hardcore band."
 In 2024, readers of Revolver voted the album as the second-greatest NYHC album of all time, behind the Cro-Mags' The Age of Quarrel (1986).
+In 2025, it was ranked fifth on a similar poll of the best hardcore albums of all time by Alternative Press.